tofflemire/saphires/README.md

-# ashes
+# toasts
-It's called ASHES - Analysis Suite for High-resolution Echelle Spectroscopy
+TOASTS - TOols for the Analysis of STellar Spectra

 This python package includes some common tools for the ananlysis of high resolution spectroscopy that don't typically have esaily accessible python verions.